 Coen: Strong and powerful, the Aboriginal meaning for Coen (also spelt Koen) is ‘thunder’.
 There’ll be rumblings as this name ascends in popularity.

 Daku: For those that are seeking a name connected to the land, Daku means ‘sand hill’.
-The Diyari people live in the desert region near Lake Eyre where there are an abundance of sandhills; the name is from their language.
+The Diyari people live in the desert region near Lake Eyre where there is an abundance of sandhills; the name is from their language.

 Ellin: It may sound like Ellen, but this Aboriginal word means ‘wish’ – very fitting for a child already so loved.